isomerpages/nlb-reference/_arts-visual-arts/visual-arts/Nanyang Artists.md

 permalink: /guides/arts/visual-arts/nanyangartists/
 description: ""
 third_nav_title: Visual Arts
+variant: markdown
 ---
 ![Georgette Chen, Singapore Waterfront](/images/arts/visualarts/nanyang-artists/Georgette-Chen-Spore-Waterfront.JPG)

 Georgette Chen, *Singapore Waterfront.* (1958).
 Collection of National Museum of Singapore.
-Digital image retrieved from [PictureSG](https://eresources.nlb.gov.sg/pictures/Details/c0771dee-2f45-43ce-a4b3-3e50ab83165a).
+Digital image retrieved from [National Library Online](https://www.nlb.gov.sg/main/image-detail?cmsuuid=c0771dee-2f45-43ce-a4b3-3e50ab83165a).

 Originally used by the Chinese as a trading denomination for the Southeast Asian region, “Nanyang” literally translates as “South Seas.”[^1] Terms such as “Nanyang style” and “Nanyang art” are often used in Singapore’s art historical discourse, and one of the first attempts to define these terms was made by art historians Redza Piyadasa and T.K Sabapathy in 1979, as part of a seminal exhibition of Nanyang artists’ works.